Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 manual <http://umep-docs.readthedocs.io/en/latest/OtherManuals/SOLWEIG.html>`__.
 As this tutorial is concerned with a **simple application** only the most critical parameters are used.
-Many other parameters can be modified to more appropriate values if applicable.
+Many other parameters can be modified to more appropriate values, if applicable.
 The table below provides an overview of the parameters that can be modified in the Simple application of SOLWEIG.

-Data requreiments:
+Data use and type abbreviations:
 R: required, O: Optional, N : not needed,
 S: Spatial, M: Meteorological,